 Cost Plus Pricing Examples

-The following subsections detail examples from the retail and manufacturing industries, illustrating how cost-plus pricing determines selling prices.
+The following subsections detail cost plus pricing examples from the retail and manufacturing industries, illustrating how the cost plus pricing method determines selling prices in practice.

 Retail Industry Example

 In the retail industry, cost-plus pricing is commonly used to determine the selling price of products.
+This example demonstrates how cost plus pricing works in the retail industry by calculating the cost per unit and then adding a markup.
 For instance, if the total cost to produce a pair of jeans is $55.00 and the markup percentage is 50%, the selling price would be $82.50.

 This method covers all production costs while securing a profit margin.